-Dividend dates explained.
-There are lots of investors in the stock market who buys a stock only for their dividends.
-A regular, stable and rising dividend is what these investors are looking for.
-Mostly, these investors are planning for their retirement or think for a long term.
+Dividend Dates Explained for Beginners – Understanding Key Dividend Dates: There are lots of investors in the stock market who buy shares just to receive dividends.
+A regular, consistent, and increasing dividend per year is what these investors are looking for.
+In general, these investors invest for the long term and make regular money from dividends.

-Here is the list of some of the highest dividend paying companies in India: http://www.getmoneyrich.com/dividend-paying-stocks/
+For example, here is the list of recent dividends shared by few of the top companies in India:

-The timing of the buying/selling is the most important factor for these investors.
-You don’t want to buy these stocks if you won’t be getting any dividend.
-For example, if you buy these stocks after a certain time, the previous seller might get the dividend as he was holding the stock when the company was recording the name of the shareholder before distribution of dividends.
+Now, the timing of buying and holding the share is the most important factor for receiving dividends.
+You don’t want to buy these stocks if you won’t be getting any dividends, right?
+For example, if you buy these stocks after a certain time, the previous seller might get the dividend as he was holding the stock when the company announced dividends.

-In general, there are 4 important dividend dates that every investor should know.
+There are four important Dividend dates that every investor should know.
 They are:

 - Dividend Declaration Date